Eluinhost/UberHardcoreForge/README.md

 ### Creeper

 - Explodes a short time after it's death (even if it died by exploding, gives particle effect warning)

+### Rabbit

+- 1% chance to spawn as a killer rabbit